AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 }
 ```

 The Fresnel-Schlick approximation expects a `F0` parameter which is known as the *surface reflection* at zero incidence or how much the surface reflects if looking directly at the surface.
-The
+The `F0` varies per material and is tinted on metals as we find in large material databases.
+In the PBR metallic workflow we make the simplifying assumption that most dielectric surfaces look visually correct with a constant `F0` of $0.04$.